skiptoniam/ecomix/README.md

 state and is being actively
 developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-ecomix is a package to implement statisitical models on multivariate species data.
-Two main type of finite mixture models are avaliable which either model at species level (Species Archetype Models) or site level (Region of Common Profile).
+ecomix is a package to implement statistical models on multivariate species data.
+Two main type of finite mixture models are available which either model at species level (Species Archetype Models) or site level (Region of Common Profile).